CodePQ/diabetes-prediction/README.md

-# Diabetess Prediction using Logistic Regression
+# Diabetes Prediction using Logistic Regression

 A medical data science project that predicts the risk of a patient developing diabetes risk using patient data from the Pima Indians Diabetes dataset.